The intelligent content supply chain

 Medical and Regulatory in parallel

-Legal triggered only when risk signals require it
+Legal is triggered only when risk signals require it

 This structural redesign alone reduces total cycle time by 25–35%.